Bhoza/alx-system_engineering-devops/0x02-shell_redirections/README.md

-3rd script is made to displey the content of the /etc/passwd file 4th script is made to list content of 2 seperate files 5th is script is made to display the last 10 lines in the /etc/passwd directory
+3rd script is made to displey the content of the /etc/passwd file 4th script is made to list content of 2 seperate files 5th is script is made to display the last 10 lines in the /etc/passwd directory 6th script is made to print out the first 10 lines on the file /etc/passwd